matsola/biofertilizer-report/casestudy.md

 While some differences between the control and experiment beds were observed in the data, it is difficult to draw any definitive conclusions about the impact of the inputs on tomato plants.
 For example, at _Branseröds gård_, the experiment bed showed more values classified as "good" compared to the control bed.
 However, this pattern was not consistently observed across all producers or beds.

-Additionally, it is important to consider the potential influence of other factors, such as environmental conditions and soil properties, on the results.
-These factors could have contributed to any observed differences between the control and experiment beds, and further investigation may be necessary to understand their relative impact.

 Overall, the data provides some insights into the effects of the inputs on tomato plants, but further research and analysis will likely be needed to more fully understand the impact of the input.

 #### Fruit analysis